YashaPushak/GPS/README.md

 in parallel.
 These two assumptions allow GPS to quickly and efficiently explore the parameter configuration space.
-However, if you have reason to believe that your particular target algorithm contains parameters that strongly violates either of these two assumptions, then GPS may not be the appropriate
+However, if you have reason to believe that your particular target algorithm contains parameters that strongly violates either of these two assumptions, then GPS may not be the appropriate algorithm configuration procedure for you.

 # A Note on Current GPS Status